cloudposse/terraform-aws-rds/README.md

 - `storage_type` - One of `standard` (magnetic), `gp2` (general purpose SSD), or `io1` (provisioned IOPS SSD).
 Default `standard` (magnetic)
 - `iops` - The amount of provisioned IOPS.
 Setting this implies a storage_type of `io1`.
 Default is `0` if rds storage type is not `io1`
 - `allocated_storage` - The number of GBs to allocate for DB storage.
 Must be an integer, _e.g._ `10`
+- `storage_encrypted` - (Optional) Specifies whether the DB instance is encrypted.
+The default is false if not specified.
 - `engine` - Engine type, such as `mysql` or `postgres`
 - `engine_version` - DB Engine version, _e.g._ `9.5.4` for `Postgres`
 - `instance_class` - Instance class, _e.g._ `db.t2.micro`